 |Probability = 1 / 1.75|

 In this case, the bookmakers believe there is a 57.14% chance that Denver will win the game.
 If we believe the Broncos are a greater than 57.14% chance of winning the game, we have discovered a value bet.

-Fractional odds are the most traditional way of displaying betting odds and is still a very popular format in the United Kingdom, particularly in horse racing.
+Fractional odds are the most traditional way of displaying betting odds and is still a very popular format in the United Kingdom, particularly in horse racing betting.

 Fractional odds display the amount you will win for every dollar that you bet.
-For example, the odds 4/5 mean that for every $5 that you bet, you will receive a profit of $4.
+For example, the odds 4/5 mean that for every $5 that you bet at a horse betting site like TVG, you will receive a profit of $4.